NPoornimaGit/GitAssignments/README.md

 # Task API — Kubernetes Deployment with Terraform + Helm

+## Assumptions & Limitations

+- **Tasks are stored in memory only**
+   - No database persistence is implemented.
+All tasks will be lost when the application restarts.
+- **Service exposure**
+    - The application is exposed internally using a ClusterIP service type.
+    - ClusterIP services are not externally accessible unless you use `kubectl port-forward` or configure an ingress/load balancer.
+- **Container image availability**
+    - The Docker image is assumed to be publicly accessible (via GHCR or Docker Hub).
+    - Private registry authentication is not covered in this setup.
+- **Terraform state management**
+    - Terraform state files are stored locally.
+    - No remote backend configuration (e.g., S3 + DynamoDB) is included in this project.
+    - This means state is not shared across team members and must be managed manually.

+## Design Decisions
+ - **FastAPI:**
+     - High Performance
+     - Automatic data validation through Pydantic models
+     - Interactive documentation genaration(Swagger UI)
+ - **EKS cluster:**
+     - Amazon EKS is a fully managed, production‑ready Kubernetes service.
+     - Though EKS incurs charges, I chose EKS cluster over a k3d cluster because:
+         - The k3d Terraform provider is not actively maintained and outdated, leading to issues.
+         - Running k3d with Terraform on Windows typically requires WSL2 setup for proper integration, which adds extra complexity and environment dependencies.
+ - **GHCR:**
+     - Easiest when compared to Docker Hub
+     - No Extra accounts or Secrets needed.
+     - Built-in authentication using ${{ secrets.GITHUB_TOKEN }}

 ## Prerequisites

  - Before you begin, make sure the following tools are installed and available: